 Pastor John, what is this ministry we call Desiring God all about?
 What drives us?
 What’s at the center of what you — and us as a ministry at large — are seeking to tell the world?

-Now doesn’t that say if I can be glad in the midst of my thorn, in the midst of my weakness or my hardship, then Christ will be magnified in me?
-And that is exactly what I am trying to say in Christian hedonism and at desiring God.
+Now doesn’t that say that if I can be glad in the midst of my thorn, in the midst of my weakness or my hardship, then Christ will be magnified in me?
+And that is exactly what I am trying to say in Christian hedonism and at Desiring God.
 We exist to proclaim that Christ is most magnified in me when I am most satisfied in him.
-And then he says it, I think, almost explicit.
-He says in verse 10: “For the sake of Christ, then, I am content with weaknesses.”
+And then Paul says it, I think, almost explicitly.
+He says in verse 10, “For the sake of Christ, then, I am content with weaknesses” (2 Corinthians 12:10).

-So “content” means satisfied and peaceful.
-So I am so content and so satisfied in the grace that he says is sufficient for me that I am now for his sake displaying his glory.
-So I think the structure of Paul’s thought in verses nine and 10 of second Corinthians is exactly what we are trying to say at desiring God.
+So content means satisfied and peaceful: I am so content and so satisfied in the grace that he says is sufficient for me that I am now displaying his glory for his sake.
+So I think the structure of Paul’s thought in 2 Corinthians 12:9–10 is exactly what we are trying to say at Desiring God.
 God is most glorified in us when we are most satisfied in him.
-And this is the key for how God can be so God exalting and yet a God of love, because he is as committed to my being satisfied in him as he is to his being glorified in me which is simply amazing.
+And this is the key for how God can be so God-exalting and yet be a God of love, because he is as committed to my being satisfied in him as he is to his being glorified in me, which is simply amazing.